 Recovering old versions from cloud storage

-If you automatically save your files to Dropbox, Google Drive, One Drive, or another cloud storage, then you have another option for recovering an unsaved PowerPoint.
+If you automatically save your files to Dropbox, Google Drive, One Drive or another cloud storage service, you have another option for recovering an unsaved PowerPoint.
 Search for previous versions, manage your old files, and recover the file you’re looking for.

-It’s usually recommended to delete files that you no longer use or files that are outdated.
-In this way, you’ll maintain an overview and keep your file system clear.
-But what do you do if you accidently delete an important PowerPoint file?
+It’s generally a good idea to delete files that you no longer use or that are outdated.
+This allows you to maintain a clear overview of your file system.
+But what if you accidentally delete an important PowerPoint file?
+No need to worry.
+When you delete a file, it’s not completely deleted from your computer.

 Step 1: Open the recycle bin